WICG/aom/reference-delegate-explainer.md

   Fancy input
   <fancy-input id="fancy-input">
     <template shadowrootmode="closed"
-              shadowrootreferencedelegate="real-input">
+              shadowrootreferencetarget="real-input">
       <input />
     </template>
   </fancy-input>
 </label>
 ```

 > Note: This behavior may need to be reconsidered.
-It deviates from the rest of the referenceDelegate feature, which only applies to IDREF attributes.
+It deviates from the rest of the referenceTarget feature, which only applies to IDREF attributes.
 It is also possible for authors to use the `for` attribute even when the input is nested inside the label.

 #### Nesting inside `<form>`

-Reference delegate does not change the behavior of the host element when it is nested inside a form.
-It does _not_ implicitly associate the delegate element with the form.
+Reference target does not change the behavior of the host element when it is nested inside a form.
+It does _not_ implicitly associate the target element with the form.

-> Note: This could be explored further, but it seems like linking the delegate to the form would have too much overlap/conflict with form-associated custom elements.
+> Note: This could be explored further, but it seems like linking the target to the form would have too much overlap/conflict with form-associated custom elements.

 #### Interaction with JavaScript attributes/functions that reflect Elements